Welcome to the Quantum Gravity Field Equation

 A proton converts to a neutron, releasing a position and a neutrino.

-• Quark Level: This process occurs because the weak force can change a down quark in a neutron into an up quark in a proton, and vice versa.
+- Quark Level: This process occurs because the weak interaction can change a down quark in a neutron into an up quark in a proton, and vice versa.

 In the framework of Quantum Field Theory (QFT), forces are not actions at a distance, but results of particles exchanging the virtual gauge bosons.
-The total of 11 bosons (3 for the weak force and 8 for the strong force), account for all mediators of the nuclear forces within the Standard Model of particle physics (excluding the photon for electromagnetism and the hypothetical graviton for gravity).
+The total of 11 bosons (3 for the weak interaction and 8 for the strong interaction), account for all mediators of the nuclear forces within the Standard Model of particle physics (excluding the photon for electromagnetism and the hypothetical graviton for gravity).

-w = sem/c2.
-Both the em force and the strong force are mediated by massless gauge bosons (photons and gluons, respectively), which means changes in these fields propagate at the speed of causality in a vacuum.
-The velocity of em waves, and by analogy the propagation speed of changes in the color field for the strong force is c =1.
-The strong and weak nuclear forces propagate through field interactions via the exchange of 11 distinct force-carrying gauge bosons.
-The factor c2 is fundamentally used in context to both em and strong force interactions, primarily as the conversion factor between mass and energy in determining the energy scale of force carriers.
+E (⟹ w) = m (⟹ s, em) x c2.
+Both the em and the strong interactions are mediated by massless gauge bosons (photons for em and gluons for strong interaction), which means changes in these fields propagate at the speed of causality in a vacuum.
+The velocity of em waves, the speed of causality, and the propagation speed of changes in the color field for the strong interaction is c =1.
+The strong and weak interactions propagate through field interactions via the exchange of 11 distinct force-carrying gauge bosons.
+The factor c2 is fundamentally used in context to both em and strong interactions, primarily as the conversion factor between mass and energy in determining the energy scale of force carriers.

-The energy stored in em and strong force interactions is mass.
-Therefore, the binding energies of the em and strong forces contribute to the total m in E = mc2.
-In addition, the weak force contributes to the mass of particles, and therefore, contributes to the energy equation.
-The nature of the contribution is different to the strong force (which holds the quarks together to create most of the mass of protons and neutrons) or the Higgs field (which gives particles intrinsic mass).
-The weak force contributes to mass primarily through the Higgs mechanism, which makes its force carriers (W and Z bosons) massive.
-Because the weak force is mediated by massive bosons, it contributes directly to the total mass-energy of the system, however, its contribution to the mass of matter (protons and neutrons) is negligible compared to the strong force.
+The energy stored in em, weak, and strong interactions forms mass.
+The binding energy of these fundamental interactions contributes to the total mass in E = mc2.
+The nature of the contribution is different to the strong interaction (which binds quarks to create most of the mass of nucleons), whereas the Higgs field gives fundamental particles their intrinsic mass.
+The weak interaction contributes to mass primarily through the Higgs mechanism, which makes its force carriers (W and Z bosons) massive.
+Because the weak interaction is mediated by massive bosons, it contributes directly to the total mass-energy of the system, however, its contribution to the mass of matter (nucleons) is tiny compared to the strong interaction.

 Gravity

-Gravity = curvature of spacetime, where objects follow the straightest possible paths (geodesics) through this warped geometry.
-The stress-energy tensor (density, pressure, momentum) acts as the source that dictates the curvature of the four-dimensional spacetime continuum.
+Gravity = curvature of spacetime, where objects follow the straightest possible paths (geodesics) through this geometric curvature.
+The stress-energy tensor (density, pressure, momentum) is the source that dictates the curvature of the four-dimensional spacetime continuum.
 Spacetime can have curvature even in regions where the stress-energy tensor is zero (a vacuum), such as around blackholes or in the presence of gravitational waves, as the curvature is carried from distant sources.

 Spacetime perturbations (gravitational waves) propagate at the speed of gravity, which equals the speed of causality (c) in a vacuum; speed of gravity = speed of gravitational waves = c.